 Over 80% of companies continue to miss the mark when it comes to paying commissions accurately.
 This is just one of the many eye-opening stats pulled from our 2017 Sales Compensation Best Practices Survey, which studied the sales compensation processes, approaches, and technologies of over 240 companies.
 And if this number is not shocking or concerning to you, you’ll definitely want to keep reading to find out the impact errors or lack of accuracy in your sales compensation processes can have on your bottom line and company health.
 Spoiler: it’s not good.

 Recently, Justin Lane, Xactly’s Director of Product Marketing, hosted a webinar on this survey and walked through how the cost of these errors accrue, the impact on your organization, and some remedies to hit 99% accuracy and beyond.
 You can watch the full deep dive here.
 Otherwise, check out the overview on errors in sales comp and best practice recommendations below.

-Errors in Commissions Accuracy Are Costing You More than Money
+Errors in Commissions Accuracy Cost You More than Money

 A 90% is an A if you’re taking a test, but it’s an F if you’re paying commissions. —Justin Lane, Director of Product Marketing, Xactly